Lazar Clubs & Extracurriculars

 Advisors - Mrs. Wardell & Mr. Wayne

 STEAM Club is a design/build club that focuses on process and context.
 By adding the “A for Arts” to traditional STEM, the Humanities, Social Sciences and Creative Arts are integrated.
 We identify, research, solve and report on design challenges within the context of a theme, then build and test our designs using the 7 step Design Loop.
-Club culminates with STEAM Night where we display the results of our designs through writing, crafting, presentation software, movies, demonstrations and much more!
-Previous years themes include Europe During the Black Death, the Zombie Apocalypse,and Space Pirates.
-The theme for 2018/19…UP! - a study into both Archimedes and Bernoulli's Principles.
-Meets Tuesdays from October to June.
-Space is limited; apply here.
+On STEAM Day, we display the results of our designs through writing, crafting, presentation software, movies, demonstrations and much more!
+Previous years themes include Europe During the Black Death, the Zombie Apocalypse, and Space Pirates.
+This year’s theme: Anatomy of Flight - an exploration Newton’s laws of physics involving rockets, airplanes and projectiles.

 Advisor - Mrs. Pizarro

 iHola!
 Spanish Club is open to all students, even if you take another language.
-Spanish club will be held 2-3 times a month.
+Spanish club will be held once a month on the second or third Wednesday of the month.
 Join us as we learn about and celebrate Spanish culture and traditions.
-Students will get to try various foods and deserts from Spanish speaking countries.
-Students will listen to Spanish music and watch Spanish movies.
+Students will get to try various foods and desserts from Spanish speaking countries.
+Students will listen to Spanish music, watch Spanish movies and play “beísbol”.
 Students will assist in fundraising events to raise money for foundations in need.
-For example, last year's bowling event for Puerto Rico.

 A democratic organization composed of elected representatives and officers who represent their classmates.
 The Student Council provides students with the opportunity to voice their opinions concerning school activities and acquire leadership skills.
 The representatives plan social activities as well as community projects.

 The Write Eye